vingspann/PBA/README.md

 to interact with their Pokemon specifically.
 A big roadblock has been getting all of our components working, to then be able to implement the data we can call from the PokeAPI, alongside making the switch over to Bootstrap from basic CSS.

+### Handin-3
+We know that it takes a double-click on attack buttons to appropriately register the new attack before confirming it to be used in battle, and that there is an issue with Player 1 connecting and seeing the same Pokemon as both theirs and their opponent's, but this is fixed as soon as Player 2 connects.

 ## Improvements Over Time
 As detailed in the description, each "official" iteration of the PBA will integrate more complex